Frequently Asked Questions

 A General Purpose AI (GPAI) model is an AI model trained on large data at scale that can perform a wide range of tasks.
 Examples include large language models and multimodal foundation models.
 GPAI obligations under Articles 53–55 apply from August 2025.

 A gap report identifies which technical requirements of the EU AI Act your AI system does not yet meet, mapped to specific articles, with recommended remediation actions and priority flags.
+For a full explanation of what gap analysis covers and how the report is structured, see our how it works page.

 High-risk AI system requirements under Annex III are currently enforceable from August 2, 2026 under the original AI Act (Article 113).
 The EU Digital Omnibus proposal (COM/2025/836) proposes extending this to December 2, 2027 for Annex III systems.
 Both the European Parliament and Council have aligned on this date, but the Omnibus has not yet been formally adopted as of March 2026 — trilogue is expected to begin April 2026.
 The pragmatic approach: treat August 2026 as your planning deadline, and monitor the Omnibus trilogue for confirmation of any extension.
 GPAI obligations remain in force from August 2, 2025 regardless.